 Nursery children are admitted in the September following their third birthday and complete one year part-time (8.45-11.50am daily).
 Our school is responsible for admission arrangements.
+We also have a part-time EYFS Send provision (1.15-3.10pm daily)

-For parents who work 16 hours or more a week there is 30 hour provision available in our Nursery (8.45-3.15pm daily).
-Reception children are admitted in the September following their fourth birthday and attend full-time (8.45-3.15pm daily).
+Reception children are admitted in the September following their fourth birthday and attend full-time (8.45 - 3.15pm daily).
 The Local Authority is responsible for admissions.